 The Nintendo 64 did not have the same success as the Super Nintendo.
 Because it stuck to the expensive cartridge format, and was difficult to develop for most companies passed on it in favor of the Sony PlayStation.
-The Nintendo 64 has a very limited library because of this.
+The Nintendo 64 has a very limited library overall.
 That doesn’t mean there aren’t some undiscovered hits for it however.
-It sold as well as it did because of Nintendo games.
+It sold as well as it did because of Nintendo’s own games.
 Honestly none of those are hidden gems because everyone owned them.
 It was the few third parties that stuck around that had the overlooked hits.
 Today I’ve decided to highlight the Nintendo 64 hidden gems.
 I’ll be upfront and tell you that all of these are from third party developers.
 Let’s take a look at the best Nintendo 64 hidden gems, but first we have to go over some rules I established when coming up with this list.

-• I’m also trying to focus on games that are still hidden gems.
+- I’m also trying to focus on games that are still hidden gems.
 Some got huge cult followings after.
 That’s fine and dandy but the purpose of this list is to help people find games they probably haven’t heard of yet.

-• That means licensed games are mostly out.
+- That means licensed games are mostly out.
 Honestly these tended to be the most advertised so everyone has heard of them by now.

 With that out of the way let’s check out my list of the top 15 best Nintendo 64 hidden gems.
 I’m presenting it in alphabetical order so placement is no determination of quality here.
 Let’s dive right in.